facebookincubator/velox/velox/docs/develop/operators.rst

      - Names to use for expanded columns.
 One name per array column.
 Two names per map column.
    * - ordinalityName
      - Optional name for the ordinality column.
+   * - outer
+     - when true, each input values will be output at least once, even if the unnest array/map is empty.

 .. _TableWriteNode: